KEVA Planks

 The tallest tower built with KEVA planks was 51 feet, 8 inches constructed at the National Building Museum in 2006.

 KEVA planks is a privately owned company located in Virginia.
 Mindware, a division of Oriental Trading subsidiary of Berkshire Hathaway, is the exclusive licensee of many KEVA Planks products.

-KEVA Planks in Educational Settings
+In education

 KEVA Planks are used in schools, libraries, museums, and maker spaces.
 They are a teaching tool that can be used as a manipulative to teach subjects including math, science, geography, history, and humanities.
 They were featured at Destination Imagination Global Finals in Knoxville, Tennessee in 2011.

 Beginning in 2015, KEVA Planks traveled with Share Fair Nation STEMosphere events and was one of the most popular sessions in the professional development workshops.
 STEMosphere highlights innovative and creative teaching tools.

 KEVA Planks were named number 3 in Worlds of Learning's Top Ten Makerspace Favorites of 2016.

 They have been used as "de-stressors" at libraries at Duke University and the University of Virginia.